arckadious/fizzbuzz/README.md

 This application use 2 types of logs:

  - Error log in standard output and exit the application
- - Applicatives logs in audit database, saved under database field APP_NAME=fizzbuzz
+ - Applicatives logs in audit database (MySQL)

 ## :link: Local development